 The dwarf galaxy Reticulum II is an extremely unique galaxy: nearly every star in it is highly enhanced with r-process elements!
 This galaxy appears to preserve the signature of a neutron star merger in the early universe.
 Our paper in Nature describes this discovery (arXiv version).
 A more detailed companion paper can be found in ApJ.
 Since this galaxy’s stars preserve a pure r-process signature, I have also used detailed abundances to understand the nature of neutron star merger ejecta (paper).

 We’ve long known that similar r-process stars can be found in the Milky Way’s stellar halo (e.g. here, here, here, and more).
-I hypothesized here that such stars might exclusively originate from ultra-faint dwarf galaxies.
-Graduate student Kaley Brauer and I have since constructed models showing that only half of such stars originate just from the ultra-faint dwarf galaxies, with the rest likely explainable by larger disrupted satellite galaxies (paper).
+I hypothesized that such stars might exclusively originate from ultra-faint dwarf galaxies.
+Graduate student Kaley Brauer and I have since constructed models showing that about half of such stars originate just from the ultra-faint dwarf galaxies, with the rest likely explainable by larger disrupted satellite galaxies (paper).
 I continue to pursue these questions with the R-Process Alliance.